AvanOsch/script.lightmanager/README.md

 This addon will create an interface to control your LightManger from within kodi.

-It requires https://github.com/curzon01/light-manager-c-ext to be installed
+It requires https://github.com/curzon01/light-manager-c-ext to be installed or running as server on another system